-- 1. That the musicians like the work produced, as the image becomes an extension of the artist, and - 2.
+In a Q&A session at the exhibition, currently showing at 6 Spin Street in the CBD, Thorgerson mentioned the two most important things about what he does: - 1.
+That the musicians like the work produced, as the image becomes an extension of the artist, and - 2.
 That he fulfils the role of a translator turning an audio event into a visual one.

 While dubbed by some as one of the last great surrealists of our time, Thorgerson's creativity hasn't always been given the nod.
 He designed three draft cover concepts for the Red Hot Chili Peppers' Stadium Arcadium (2006), but according to a forum on the website dedicated to the album, all were declined.

-StadiumArcadiumdraft by Thorgerson (1) click to enlarge
+StadiumArcadiumdraft by Thorgerson (1)

-Stadium Arcadium draft by Thorgerson (2) click to enlarge
+StadiumArcadiumdraft by Thorgerson (2)

-StadiumArcadiumdraft by Thorgerson (3) click to enlarge
+StadiumArcadiumdraft by Thorgerson (3)